APLMOOC/APLMOOC/docs/course/ch2/part1.md

 ```

 This makes it easy to identify and debug different parts of our code.
-We could have also done both the assigning and the printing in one line, using our familiar quad operator:
+We could have also done both the assigning and the printing in one line, using our familiar quad symbol:

 ```apl
       RES ← 1 + ⎕ ← 5*6